• Skip to primary navigation

 You may not have heard of hemp milk before but it's milk made from hemp seeds.
 Hemp seeds are high in protein and healthy fat and I personally love the taste of hemp milk.
 Hemp milk is less well known compared to other types of plant based milk but it has slowly been gaining in popularity.
 It tastes great in coffee and has a nice buttery, nutty flavour.

-If you're looking to give your coffee a bit of extra flavour and sweetness, my dairy free eggnog and coconut condensed milk are great options to add to your coffee.
+If you are looking to give your coffee a bit of extra flavour and sweetness my dairy free eggnog and coconut condensed milk would be great additions to your coffee.

 Less well known dairy free milk alternatives: